1Shubham7/portfolio-me/content/experience/gssoc.md

 - Learned how to contribute to larger code bases.
 - Contributed to more than x projects under the domain of Web Dev, AI and web3.
-- Merged x PR in projects ranging from Web development to Artificial Intillegence.
+- Merged x PR in projects ranging from Web development to Artificial Intelligence.